ssi-dk/bio_api/README.md

 #### Distance matrix GET request output structure

+The "result" field contains a string with the distance matrix in tsv format.
-The "result" field contains a dictionary of dictionaries containing the 'sequence IDs' as keys in both the inner and outer dictionaries, and the distance between each individual sequence pair as value.
+/*The "result" field contains a dictionary of dictionaries containing the 'sequence IDs' as keys in both the inner and outer dictionaries, and the distance between each individual sequence pair as value.*/

 ### Trees